Trip Setting in 2026: How Professionals Design It and How to Apply It at Home

 • Avoid alcohol, stimulants, benzos, and MAOIs; hydrate modestly.

-• If overwhelmed: change one variable—light, posture, music, temperature, or room.
+• If overwhelmed: change one variable: light level, posture, music, temperature, or room.

 • Clear thresholds for seeking medical help (see “Red Flags” below).